marshallrichards/turbodrone/README.md

 ## Setup
-Move to the `src` directory
+Move to the `backend` directory
 ```
-cd src
+cd backend
 ```

 Add venv